Indoor Activities For Kids When Schools are Closed

 Pictionary is a family classic that only requires paper, writing instruments, and the game Pictionary, which should provide you with a gameboard, minute timer, cards (496 total if you wish to count with four category cards), and two dice.
 The goal of the game is to guess what the “picturist” is trying to communicate through the pictures that they draw.
 You advance on the gameboard by guessing correctly, and the first to get to the finish square wins.

-A classic of word games, Scrabble is a game played with letter tiles on a board marked with different squares.
+A classic of word games and all-time favorite indoor activities for kids, Scrabble is a game played with letter tiles on a board marked with different squares.
 (Some squares provide extra points.)
 Letters have different points values depending on how common they are.
 The result of scrabble looks like a crossword, several words overlapping with one another.
 The object of the game is to get the most points by playing words on a board that you connect to words created by your fellow players.

 Make a List of Daily Household Chores